Starspots due to large-scale vortices in rotating turbulent convection: The model

 \section{The model}

-Our model setup is similar to that used by \cite{KKB09b} but without magnetic fields.
+Our model setup is the same as that used by \cite{KKB09b} but without magnetic fields.
 A rectangular portion of a star is modeled by a box situated at colatitude $\theta$.
 The box is divided into three layers: an upper cooling layer, a convectively unstable layer, and a stable overshoot layer (see below).
 We solve the following set of equations for compressible hydrodynamics: